 STUDENT TEACHER RATIO - At The Foundation School, we believe that young children need individual attention and therefore, the student teacher ratio is maintained at around than 1:26.
 Lower teaching ratios tend to have a positive effect in developing the confidence of the child, and her ability to quickly learn concepts under the aegis of the teacher.

 CONTINUOUS LEARNING PERIODS - Traditional periods are designed to last from 30 to 45 minutes.
 However, this time is just enough to get a child started into a subject.
 It is not enough to help her with deeper learning.
-Therefore, wherever possible, efforts are made for periods to last from 60 to 90 minutes.
+Therefore, wherever possible, efforts are made for periods to last upto 60 minutes.
 This helps the child develop concentration on a particular topic for a longer period of time, thereby fostering better learning.

 CONNECTION TO SOCIETY - At The Foundation School, we believe that a person is incomplete of she is not able to connect to society at large.
 Therefore, it is not good enough for a child to excel in academics or sports.
 She should be able to connect to people, be able to express herself in a variety of ways and learn to adapt in any environment.
 Our music, arts and dance programs provide our students with a way to connect to society.
 Children at our school are also provided exposure to environments outside the classroom through field trips to a variety of places.